5G-MAG/Standards/README.md

   - ETSI TS 103 720 [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen+is%3Aissue+project%3A5g-mag%2F32) - [Project Board](https://github.com/orgs/5G-MAG/projects/32)
   - ETSI TS 103 972 (JTF DVB/5G-MAG) [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen+is%3Aissue+project%3A5g-mag%2F31) - [Project Board](https://github.com/orgs/5G-MAG/projects/31)

-### If you have a doubt related to a specification (a doubt, a question, something you do not understand)
-- Use this [Project Board](https://github.com/orgs/5G-MAG/projects/34) and raise [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen%20is%3Aissue%20project%3A5g-mag%2F34)

 To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
 Issues will be regularly reviewed by 5G-MAG according to the following workflows.

 ### Feedback on Technical Specifications maintained by external SDOs